KrystalCoding/pizza-not-pizza/README.md

 **Source**: [IBM - crisp overview](https://www.ibm.com/docs/it/spss-modeler/saas?topic=dm-crisp-help-overview)

-**This process is documented using the Kanban Board provided by GitHub in this repository project section [Predict Pizza...or not](https://github.com/KrystalCoding/pizza-not-pizza)**
+**This process is documented using the Kanban Board provided by GitHub in this repository project section: [Predict Pizza...or not](https://github.com/KrystalCoding/pizza-not-pizza)**

 A kanban board is an agile project management tool designed to help visualize work, limit work-in-progress, and maximize efficiency (or flow).
 It can help both agile and DevOps teams establish order in their daily work.
 Kanban boards use cards, columns, and continuous improvement to help technology and service teams commit to the right amount of work, and get it done!